 ACUE pleads for gradual deregulation of natural gas purchase prices for population and CETs

-The Federation of Associations of Energy Utility Companies (ACUE) fully supports the liberalization of the gas market in Romania only with the necessary elements to ensure its functioning transparently, efficiently, guaranteeing the non-discriminatory access of the participants, a press release shows.
+The Federation of Associations of Energy Utility Companies (ACUE) fully supports the liberalization of the gas market in Romania only with the necessary elements to ensure it functions transparently and efficiently, guaranteeing non-discriminatory access of the participants, a press release shows.

-"Unfortunately, in this moment, the Romanian natural gas market does not fulfil the indispensable preconditions necessary to enable the completion of this step and, therefore, we believe that launching this process without proper preparation would have negative effects on the natural gas market, likely to affect the public interest, especially in the next winter," according to the quoted source.
+"Unfortunately, at this moment, the Romanian natural gas market does not fulfil the indispensable preconditions necessary to enable the completion of this step and, therefore, we believe that launching this process without proper preparation would have negative effects on the natural gas market, likely to affect the public interest, especially by the next winter," according to the quoted source.

 The main reasons for which ACUE pleads for the postponement of the gas purchase prices′ deregulation, set at this time on April 1 2017, are: